Overview of General Call for Presentations

 - Accepted submissions will be listed one (1) time in the Conference Program and on the website and cannot be presented more than one (1) time at the CSUN AT Conference.

 - All session rooms are set-up and equipped in the same way.
 There are no panel presentations.

 - Please be sure you have completely reviewed this document.
-By submitting a proposal it is understood that you agree with all the statements, policies and procedures.
-Failure to adhere to the procedure and instructions set forth in this document may result in the rejection of your submission.
+By submitting a presentation it is understood that you agree with all the statements, policies and procedures.
+Failure to adhere to the procedures and instructions stated in this document may result in the rejection of your submission.

 - Please note that you will create a password for each submission.
 Make sure to note which password is associated with which submission number.
-There are no speaker accounts for Call for Papers.
+There are no Presenter accounts for Call for Presentations.

 - Submission related notices will come from email@example.com.
 Please make sure to add this address to your e-mail approved/not junk/safe sender/white list.